-My cousin Heather and I have been talking about taking our moms on a trip to Vietnam for a few years now.
+Last September I shared some details of a trip that my cousin Heather and I were planning with our moms.
+We’ve been talking about taking our moms on a trip to Vietnam for a few years now.
 It’s not somewhere either of them would naturally go on their own, and the kind of trip we’re envisioning isn’t necessarily conducive to a big family trip with kids and spouses, so we’ve kept it simmering on the backburner.

 Of course, the nice thing about having general trip ideas in mind is that when a screaming deal comes along, you can quickly take advantage of the opportunity without having to pause to circle the wagons and gather opinions.
 So when the recent Hong Kong Airlines fares were published I did a quick check of school and work calendars, purchased four tickets, and then waited until I knew the fares would be honored before asking everyone if they wanted to go.

 The obvious downside of that approach is that it doesn’t allow for much nuanced planning or consideration of the itinerary ahead of time.
-So while I have our flights, and a rough idea of things I think we might enjoy, I could really help from the hive mind here at filling in the outline.
+So while I had our flights, and a rough idea of things I though we might enjoy, I asked for help from the hive mind here at filling in the outline.

 Just Vietnam, or Cambodia and Laos too?

-Here’s my general debacle — we have 15 full days, which gives us almost too many options.
-We could easily spend the entire time taking a very leisurely trip through Vietnam, as there’s so much that interests me there, and I’m intrigued by the idea of taking a slow trip through a country, since that’s something I don’t generally get to do.
+With 15 full days we could easily spend the entire time taking a very leisurely trip through Vietnam, as there’s so much that interests me there, and I’m intrigued by the idea of taking a slow trip through a country, since that’s something I don’t generally get to do.

 But the only time I’ve spent in Cambodia was a spur-of-the-moment weekend trip to Siem Reap after a wedding in Malaysia a few years ago, where my husband had food poisoning almost the entire time.
 I’d love to go back to the country and see Phnomh Penh, and maybe more of the less-touristy areas.